 Sustainability is now a driving force behind packaging decisions in the beauty industry.
 Brands are facing increasing pressure to adopt eco-friendly materials to reduce their environmental impact.

-The most sustainable packaging for cosmetics includes biodegradable plastics4, recyclable glass5, and reusable materials6 like metal tins.
+The most sustainable packaging for cosmetics includes biodegradable plastics, recyclable glass, and reusable materials like metal tins.
 Many brands are also incorporating recycled content into their packaging, which reduces the demand for virgin materials.

 Biodegradable Plastics